 Tee Ball Baseball is for girls and boys 5-6 years old prior to September 1, 2023.
 In Tee Ball, athletes will learn the fundamentals of baseball (hitting, throwing, fielding, base running, terminology) in a fun, team setting.
 Rosters are typically composed of 8-10 players.
 On Offense, players hitting off a batting tee.
 On Defense, each player plays a posistion in the field.

-There is one 60 minute weekday practice, and one 60 minute game on Saturdays.
+There is one 60 minute weekday practice, and one 60 minute weekend game.

 Players in this division may request to be with a specific coach, neighbor, best friend, etc. The Tee Ball Player Agent must be notified via the "Buddy Request" section of Registration Form, and will make all reasonable requests if possible.